Is VF Corp (VFC) a Value Trap? - GuruFocus.com

 Value-focused investors are always on the hunt for stocks that are priced below their intrinsic value.
 One such stock that merits attention is VF Corp (VFC, Financial).
-The stock, which is currently priced at 20.64, recorded a gain of 3.3% in a day and a 3-month decrease of 1.83%.
-The stock's fair valuation is $64.43, as indicated by its Fair Value (GF Value).
+The stock, which is currently priced at 20.61, recorded a gain of 3.15% in a day and a 3-month decrease of 2.6%.
+The stock's fair valuation is $64.43, as indicated by its GF Value.

 Understanding the GF Value